Sofrito vs Recaito: Complete Guide to Differences, Uses & Recipes | Authentic Latin Cooking

 Knowing how and when to use each base can make or break your dish.
 Here are some pro tips to get the most out of these flavor bombs:

 • Add recaito at the end: Since it’s raw, adding it too early can cause it to lose its freshness.
-Stir it in near the end of cooking for maximum aroma.
+Stir it in during the last 5 minutes of cooking for maximum aroma, especially in seafood dishes.

 Buying Guide: Choosing Between Sofrito and Recaito